From Plants to Footwear: The Science Behind Plant-Based Polyurethane

 PU foam is widely used in footwear for its desirable properties of cushioning and shock-absorbing properties, flexibility, and its ability to be a completely customizable component.
 Our team of scientists and engineers have developed patented formulations to enhance PU foam properties and create a high-performing sustainable alternative.

-As more deliverables and constraints are set into footwear development such as performance, sustainability, supply chain integration and consumer expectations, our plant-based chemistry platform allows to integrate these various factors to design the perfect material formulation for any footwear project.
+As more deliverables and constraints are set into footwear development such as performance, sustainability, supply chain integration and consumer expectations, our bio-based chemistry platform allows to integrate these various factors to design the perfect material formulation for any footwear project.

 As the footwear industry adapts to consumers expanding their interest in sustainable features and benefits, FATES plant-based foam allows for a seamless, high performance, low impact solution.